agungsugiarto/boilerplate/README.md

 Publish Language file? [y, n]:
 ```

-> NOTE: Everything about how to configure auth you find add [Myth/Auth](https://github.com/lonnieezell/myth-auth).
+> NOTE: Everything about how to configure auth you can find add [Myth/Auth](https://github.com/lonnieezell/myth-auth).

 Its done ? not to fast.
 After the publish `Config/Auth.php` you need to change